Japan ex-leader Shinzo Abe assassinated while giving speech | Politics

 Public television NHK aired a dramatic video of Abe giving a speech outside a train station in the western city of Nara.
 He is standing, dressed in a navy blue suit, raising his fist when two gunshots are heard.
 The video then shows Abe collapsing on the street, with security guards running toward him.
 He holds his chest, his shirt smeared with blood.

 Nara prefectural police confirmed the arrest of Tetsuya Yamagami, 41, on suspicion of attempted murder.
-NHK reported that the suspect served in the Maritime Self-Defense Force for three years in the 2000s.
+They said an explosives team raided the suspect's home to gather evidence.
+NHK reported that the suspect served in Japan's navy for three years in the 2000s and that he said he wanted to kill Abe because he had complaints that were not related to political views.

 Other videos from the scene showed campaign officials surrounding Abe.
 The former leader was still highly influential in the governing Liberal Democratic Party and headed its largest faction, Seiwakai.
 Elections for Japan's upper house, the less powerful chamber of its parliament, are Sunday.